 As a detailed extension to our Mattress Buying Guide, this article offers some guidance on mattress options for pregnant women, starting with some frequently asked questions.

 Is a different mattress essential whilst pregnant?

 This depends on the condition of your current mattress.
 If you are ready to upgrade your mattress, this would be an ideal time to do so, ensuring you get as much restful sleep as possible during your pregnancy.
 However, if your current mattress is providing you with ample support and comfort, this is all you require.
-For those who have a perfectly good mattress, but require some additional support or comfort during pregnancy, mattress toppers offer a great short-term solution.
+For those who have a perfectly good mattress, but require additional support or comfort during pregnancy, mattress toppers offer a great short-term solution.

 What are the best mattresses for pregnancy?

 If you've decided it's definitely time to replace your mattress, memory foam mattresses are perfect for pregnancy and will still be comfortable when the baby arrives.
 This is because memory foam is great for equal weight distribution.
 Meaning there won't be too much pressure on one spot of the body, including joints.
 Since we tend to sleep on our side when pregnant, it can put a lot of pressure on the shoulder and hip joints.
 Sleeping on a weight receptive surface like memory foam will give you support where you need it and cushion everywhere else.

 Tips for choosing a mattress while pregnant